openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 From the list above, only the "machine controller" is cloud-provider dependent, however, for now, Machine Api Operator won't deploy anything if it encounters "None" or an unrecognized platform type.

-In the future, "External" platform type would serve as a signal for Machine Api Operator to deploy only provider-agnostic controllers, which would leave room for the user to supplement only the machine controller and not to reverse engineer and replicate everything that MAO does.
+In the future, "External" platform type, in conjunction with an enabled capability, would serve as a signal for Machine Api Operator to deploy only provider-agnostic controllers, which would leave room for the user to supplement only the machine controller and not to reverse engineer and replicate everything that MAO does.